Role in the System

 The Assertion Enforcer integrates with block builders to ensure only valid transactions enter blocks:- Transactions that would violate assertions are dropped before block inclusion

-- The network validator receives clear valid/invalid signals
+- The block builder or sequencer receives clear valid/invalid signals

 - Block production continues normally with validated transactions